lalithbv/Distracted_Driver_Detection/README.md

 model to tune hyper-parameters and the rest 10% was used as test data to check the final accuracy of the model on unseen data.

-We used TensorFlow Keras to implement our model with pre-trained weights of VGG16 and ResNet50 on the ImageNet dataset.
-We used data augmentation as a regularization technique which help reduce overfitting.
+Used TensorFlow Keras to implement the model with pre-trained weights of VGG16 and ResNet50 on the ImageNet dataset and used data augmentation as a regularization technique which help reduce overfitting.
 This technique introduces slightly modified versions of existing images during the training phase.
 The output of the two transfer learning models is connected to 2 final layers, namely, the dense layer with